-There are some natural flea remedies treatments that have been successful for dachshund health issues.
+There are some natural flea remedy treatments that have been successful for dachshund health issues.

-• Use magnetized discs with a product called BugZone: These discs attach to your dachshund's collar as there is a magnetic strip that that emits a frequency barrier that will repel fleas.
-Usually these discs last anywhere from 3 - 6 months.
+• Use magnetized discs with a product called BugZone: These discs attach to your dachshund's collar as there is a magnetic strip that emits a frequency barrier that will repel fleas.
+Usually, these discs last anywhere from 3 - 6 months.

-• Look for a products that has yarrow, diatomaceous earth, and neem:
+• Look for a product that has yarrow, diatomaceous earth, and neem:

-The yarrow can repels fleas and other insects.
-The diatomaceous earth will dehydrates the fleas and insects.
+The yarrow can repel fleas and other insects.
+The diatomaceous earth will dehydrate the fleas and insects.
 And the neem is like a natural insecticide and antimicrobial agent.

 Together, these three ingredients come in a dust powder.
 You can just sprinkle it on your dachshund's back down to their tail and just massage it into their skin.
 However, you need to wear a mask so you don't inhale it yourself.
-Also, be sure and not apply it near your dachshund's head as you don't want them to inhale it either.
+Also, be sure and not to apply it near your dachshund's head as you don't want them to inhale it either.

 It is recommended to apply this about once a week.

 • Cedar oil is another natural remedy that will repel fleas and other insects.
 One recommended product is called Wondercide, which is a flea control spray.
 It has been tested and proven safe for dogs.
 Simply spray it onto your dachshund’s neck, legs, and feet about twice a week.

 • Garlic is another dachshund health issue remedy for fleas.
 I use dehydrated garlic and add it to my dachshund's dog food.
 Only need about ¼ to ½ clove for small dog breeds like a dachshund.